 Conclusion: Discuss/recap what you have studied and learned during the lesson.
 In some countries and for some ages, this will be followed by a game that uses the target language.

 Many experienced teachers, once they have methodology set in their mind, write only minimally structured lesson plans as they will have developed a set routine for how they approach each lesson.
 New teachers should develop the habit of rigidly following a detailed lesson plan they have written for at least the first six months to a year.
 This will require some real discipline, but it will pay off in terms of your skill development over time.

 Sit down after each class and take a few notes about what went great, what went wrong and how you might have done a better job.
 This will help you in refining your skills.
 Even very experienced teachers put some serious thought into problems that occurred during class and how they might best be corrected.

 Save every lesson plan you write.
-If you teach a certain book or certain topics repeatedly to students of similar levels (and you will), you’ll find you need only a little polish on the lesson drawing from your notes that you wrote from the previous paragraph.
+If you teach a certain book or certain topics repeatedly to students of similar levels (and you will), you’ll find you need only a little polish on the lesson drawing from your notes that you wrote.

 You can find literally thousands of EFL/ESL lesson plans on the Internet.
 Take a look at few and you will rarely see the same format used.
 But they will generally have, in one form or another, most of the information indicated above.

 Try the website below and see what they have and note the similarities and differences between the lesson formats.
 Don’t get stuck in a rigid idea of what a lesson plan should look like.
 You’ll notice many lessons that are called “lesson plans” really aren’t!

 Following is a “Lesson Plan Format” based on the lesson plan in the Basic Concepts section above.
 It will open in a new window in Word.